SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Role/v1RoleEntity_PatchRoleEntity.md

 Update a RoleEntity with changes, as described in a JSON Patch or a JSON Merge Patch document.

 See <a href="https://tools.ietf.org/html/rfc6902">RFC6902</a> and <a href="https://tools.ietf.org/html/rfc7386">RFC 7396</a>.

 ## Online Restricted: ## The User agent is not available in Online by default.
 User management is not allowed for partner apps.
-Update the Department field to "foo" can be done either as a JSON PATCH
+Update the Department field to "foo" can be done either as a JSON PATCH:

 ```js